 - 1 teaspoon piri piri pepper or cayenne pepper powder (optional for chourico spicy sausage version) [See Note 2]

 - 2 teaspoons vegetable oil

 - Combine the pork, garlic, salt, paprika, white pepper, oregano (or marjoram), sugar, black pepper and red pepper in a large bowl and mix well.
-If using cubed pork butt, pass through a food grinder fitted with a coarse die.
-(Alternately, transfer in 2 batches to a food processor and process until finely ground.)
+If using cubed pork butt, pass through a food grinder (affiliate link) fitted with a coarse die.
+(Alternately, transfer in 2 batches to a food processor (affiliate link) and process until finely ground.)
 If using ground pork, mix the pork and spices together and proceede to step 2.

 - Transfer to a large bowl, cover tightly with plastic wrap and refrigerate overnight to allow the flavors to meld.